Ajax and Cassandra

-Ajax and Cassandra is a 1886 painting by English artist Solomon Joseph Solomon.
+Ajax and Cassandra is an 1886 painting by English artist Solomon Joseph Solomon.
 The painting depicts a scene from the legend of the Sack of Troy—the abduction of Cassandra by Ajax the Lesser from the Temple of Pallas.

 The work is part of the collection of the Art Gallery of Ballarat in Australia.

 Legend

 Like many works from the Victorian era, Solomon's painting depicts a scene from Greek legend, the abduction and rape of Cassandra by Ajax the Lesser during the Sack of Troy.

 Cassandra was the daughter of the King of Troy and a priestess of Apollo.
 Cassandra had a gift of prophecy however after spurning his advances, Apollo laid a curse that her prophecies would not be believed.

 After the successful ruse using the Trojan Horse, the Greeks sacked Troy.
 During the sack, Cassandra fled to the Temple of Pallas, clutching the wooden statue to request Athena's protection.
 Ajax the Lesser, one of the Greek warriors, sought Cassandra at the temple, dragged her from the statue and brutally raped her.
 As well as defiling the Temple, the rape was an act of sacrilege as Cassandra was a supplicant there and thus under the protection of Athena.